Skip to main content

 ❌ Fail Criteria

-The test fails when the absolute drift between the PCR-derived timeline and the video timing timeline exceeds the configured threshold at any sampled video point.
+The test fails when the absolute interpolated PCR-PTS drift exceeds the configured threshold at any sampled video point.

 In practical terms:

-• positive drift means the PCR-derived time is advancing ahead of the video timing timeline
+• positive drift means the video timeline is ahead of the interpolated PCR timeline

-• negative drift means the video timing timeline is advancing ahead of PCR
+• negative drift means the video timeline is behind the interpolated PCR timeline

 • the rule compares the absolute magnitude of that drift against the configured threshold